reem/go-future/README.md

 ## Author

-[Jonathan Reem](https://medium.com/@jreem) is the primary author and maintainer of pico.
+[Jonathan Reem](https://medium.com/@jreem) is the primary author and maintainer of future.

 ## License